Be part of the Kanata Nordic team

 Volunteering can be very rewarding and often you get back more than you put in.
 Rewards include new skills, new friends and contacts, personal pride and accomplishment, the opportunity to share knowledge and skills, being part of a community and, of course, just having fun.
 There are volunteer opportunities are available to suit everyone’s time, schedule and skill set.

 Fee-in-lieu of volunteer work: All adult members are expected to help the club operate through by volunteering.
 There are a range of volunteer opportunities throughout the year that can be done onsite or at home.
-Those who cannot contribute time can pay a fee-in-lieu of volunteering: $50 for family memberships, $35 for couple memberships, $25 for individual memberships.
+Those who cannot contribute time can pay a fee-in-lieu of volunteering: $75 for dual-parent family & couple memberships; $40 for single parent family & individual memberships.
 You can select this option at registration.
 Parents of athletes in the Racing Program cannot choose this option as the program need is too great.

 There are many volunteer tasks that take a modest amount of time and little to no experience.
-These include things like helping out at our Pretzel Race (handing out water to racers, working at the food table, collecting race bibs, etc.), at our Ski Swap (helping fill out sales forms, putting up signs, etc.), at our trail maintenance days (light-to-medium manual labour outdoors), helping to direct traffic to maximize our parking area for an hour at the start of ski lessons, and many more.
+These include things like helping out at our Pretzel Race (handing out water to racers, working at the food table, collecting race bibs, etc.), at our Club fun/ social events (Fun Run, Social ski & potluck nights, members’ race challenges, end-of season appreciation day ….only with your help can we make these happen!), at our trail maintenance days (light-to-medium manual labour outdoors), helping to direct traffic to maximize our parking area for an hour at the start of ski lessons, and many more.
 For these tasks we generally send out a club-wide email when the help is needed and you simply respond to that.

 Bunnyrabbit & Jackrabbit Opportunities